-$f_i$ and $g_i$ with $i=1,2,3$ are three form factors describing the vector and axial vector transitions, respectively.
-The relations between these two sets of form factors mentioned in Eq. (\ref{eq:16}) and (\ref{eq:17}) are as follow \cite{Falk1993}
+$f_i$ and $g_i$ with $i=1,2,3$ are the three form factors that describe the vector and axial vector transitions, respectively.
+The relationship between these two sets of form factors, Eq. (\ref{eq:16}) and (\ref{eq:17}) is expressed as in \cite{Falk1993}

 In the framework of Heavy Quark Effective Theory (HQET), the structure of the form factors simplifies considerably in the infinite heavy-quark mass limit $m_Q\rightarrow\infty$ (Q = b,c).
 In this limit, heavy-quark spin symmetry implies that all form factors are reduced to a single universal Isgur-Wise function $\xi(\omega)$ \cite{Isgur1991}.